miumiu5228/ClientInfoSystem/README.md

 # Antra_Final_ClientInfoSystem
 The system stores information about its clients and the interactions done with clients.
 I develop it with ASP .Net Core.
 Connect with the database by using Entity Framework Core.
-Also, creating and updating Database with EF Core Code First approach using migrations.
+Also, creating and updating database with EF Core Code First approach using migrations.
 The application include the register and login-in page, homepage, interaction page, etc. The business logic was implemented to extract the correct data and presented in the client side.
 Also this website contains the webpages, decorated by the BOOTSTRAP.

 <li>The home page displays the dashboard of the Employees list and the Clients list.</li>
 <li>The login page also has a cookie authentication to check if the time expired.</li>